poxiest/CalendarApplication/CalendarApplication/res/README.md

 ---

-## Calendar Application Design Overview
+## Design Overview

-The design choices made for this calendar application are well-structured, promoting maintainability, scalability, and extensibility.
-Here's why this design is a good choice:
+The design choices made for this calendar application supports maintainability, scalability, and extensibility.

 ### 1. Use of Interfaces and Abstraction